HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic data in provided studies.
-Resveratrol from knotweed is generally considered poorly bioavailable when taken orally.
+Unknown — no human pharmacokinetic data available from provided studies.
+Resveratrol from plant sources is generally considered to have low oral bioavailability.

 Red Flags to Watch For